tobeva/tobeva.com/content/experience/_index.md

 on have involved graphics, but not all of them.

 My primary languages are Python, C++, and Javascript, but I have recent experience with C#, Java and Go.
-I would be interested in learning Rust.
+I would be interested in learning Go or Rust.